Publish on the web (Heroku) from the terminal

 [name of your app] with your app name from step 4.

-Prototypes made with the kit require a username and password when published online.
+Prototypes made with the kit require a password when published online.
 This stops members of the public coming across your prototype by accident.

 7) Deploy your work